Naked-Cat-Plugins/Maximum-Quantity-for-WooCommerce-Shops/readme.txt

 == Screenshots ==

 1. The global max setting.
 It is labeled, “Maximum Quantity Limit Per Product.”
-It is found at WooCommerce -> Settings -> Products tab -> "Inventory" link
+It is found at WooCommerce -> Settings -> Products tab -> “Inventory” link

 2. An individual product’s “Max Quantity Per Order” setting.
 It is found on the individual product page, in the Product Data box, on the Inventory tab.

 == Changelog ==

+= 2.1 - ? =
+* [NEW] Rename plugin to a more understandable title
+* [TWEAK] Main plugin file header adjustments
+* [TWEAK] Remove .pot file from repository
+* [TWEAK] readme.txt adjustments

-= 2.0 =
+= 2.0 - 2024-06-27 =
 * Plugin adopted by [Marco Almeida | Webdados](https://profiles.wordpress.org/webdados/)
 * Rename plugin main file and textdomain to the same as the folder name to follow the plugin development guidelines (the plugin will deactivate on update, and should be manually updated again)
 * Code refactor - Use namespacing, apply coding standards, better logic